CarinaFo/ExPeCoN_ms/README.md

 ## Publications

-In case you use this code, please cite the following paper: Forster et al., in prep.
+In the case you use this code, please cite the following paper: Forster et al., in prep.

 ## Contributors/Collaborators
+* add [`TODO`]